Abhixyz8172/abhixyz8172/README.md

 ### 🔍 About Me
-🤝 I’m looking for help with scaling the backend of my collab app 🌱 I’m currently learning kubernete
+🤝 I’m looking for help with scaling the backend of my collab app.
+🌱 I’m currently learning kubernete.

 ### 🛠️ Tech Stack: